apify/llama-hub/loader_hub/apify/call_actor/README.md

 which provides an [ecosystem](https://apify.com/store) of more than a thousand ready-made apps called *Actors* for various scraping, crawling, and extraction use cases.

-This loader runs Apify actor and when it is finished loads it's results.
+This loader runs an Apify Actor and when it is finished loads its results.

 ## Usage